Mr. and Mrs. Blandings: Overview

 Real-life spouses Grant and Betsy Drake portrayed Jim and Muriel Blandings, a young married couple who moved from city life to live in the country.
 Their house was completed, but it had problems: "The door bell sets the washing machine in motion; the front hall light switch rings the doorbell; and communications between the master bedroom and the kitchen are carried on by means of two tin cans connected by a string.
 Jim Blandings was "a combination of hard-headed businessman and naive seeker of the quiet suburban life".
-While he worked as an excecutive in an advertising agency, Muriel dealt with getting the family settled into a new home in a different environment.
+While he worked as an executive in an advertising agency, Muriel dealt with getting the family settled into a new home in a different environment.
 As the series progressed, the family faced difficulties that included chores, maintenance of the house, relationships with neighbors, and problems related to the school, borough, and county.
 The Blandings's friend, Bill Cole, was "level-headed (and) alarmingly patient" but often insulted the couple.
 Their children, Susan and Joan, were played by Anne Whitfield and Patricia Ianola, respectively.
 Gale Gordon was heard as Bill Cole.
 Don Stanley was the announcer.

 Howard Hughes purchased rights to the Blandings characters and arranged for Trans World Airlines to sponsor the series, which "continued the adventures of the Blandings family in their dream house".
 The premiere episode found the family getting lost when they moved from their New York apartment to their dream house.
 When they finally arrived at the house they encountered an unfriendly guard dog that their real estate agent had put there to protect the property.